 So, if you want to get a copy of these specific maps, just to look for your own reference, we have them on a website.
 The URL for that website is nomoremiddle.com.
-It’s a report we talk about how the middle class is basically being destroyed.
-There’s some interest rate charts in Canada and the US, how the interest rates seem to go in parallel, some rental numbers, projections of house prices versus income, and that kind of stuff.
-There is the average rent numbers and that kind of stuff.
-So, if that’s of interest, you can grab that at nomoremiddle.com.
+It's a report we talk about how the middle class is basically being destroyed.
+There are some interest rate charts in Canada and the US, how the interest rates seem to go in parallel, some rental numbers, projections of house prices versus income, and that kind of stuff.
+There are the average rent numbers and that kind of stuff.
+So, if that's of interest, you can grab that at nomoremiddle.com.

-So, there you have it, hopefully you found that useful and you know that when we look at that density filling in across the board as real estate investors, some questions come to mind like what is going to happen to the property prices of properties that you might already own any areas that are already filling in.
-And it’s a little bit of a roadmap to maybe where we can buy in the future before the real masses move into those areas just kind of get a little bit ahead of the trend.
+So, there you have it, hopefully, you found that useful and you know that when we look at that density filling in across the board as real estate investors, some questions come to mind like what is going to happen to the property prices of properties that you might already own any areas that are already filling in.
+And it's a little bit of a roadmap to maybe where we can buy in the future before the real masses move into those areas just kind of get a little bit ahead of the trend.
 So, as real estate investors, we love looking at that data.
 Hopefully, you found some use out of that.
 Until next time, your life your terms.